TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearning/microsoft-machinelearning-unusable-nodes.md

 # When clusters or instances have unusable nodes

 This helps users diagnose unusable nodes in a training cluster or when the compute instance goes into an unusable state at the time of creation.
-This article does not help if your compute instance goes into unusalbe state after stopping and starting the instance again.
+This article does not help if your compute instance goes into unusable state after stopping and starting the instance again.
 Please create a technical support ticket in that case.

 ## **Recommended Steps**